mptrsen/Orthograph/README.md

 e) log.
 This contains log files, such as the entire standard output for both `orthograph-analyzer` and `orthograph-reporter`:

-The main output directory contains three report tables after running
+The main output directory contains two report tables after running
 orthograph-reporter:

 - homologous_transcripts.txt: a tabular listing of all transcripts that